DCAN-Labs/BIBSnet/docs/usage.md

                         by default BIBSnet will skip creating any BIBSnet output files that already exist in the sub-directories of derivatives.
+  --reduce-cropping [REDUCE_CROPPING]
+                        Include this flag by itself to reduce cropping by 20 millimeters.
+If an integer is given to this argument cropping will be reduced by that number instead.
+This number is added to the brainsize argument for FSL's robustfov.
+If this flag is not included, the unmodified default brainsize is used.
   -ses SESSION, --session SESSION, --session-id SESSION
                         The name of the session to processes participant data for.
 Example: baseline_year1